 The famed Dzukou Valley and Japfu peak will be covered by lush green and dense trees almost like a carpet.
 You will come across many small waterfalls, streams and rivulets in case you decide to hike around.
 Also, the celebrated Hornbill and Aoling festivals are held in these months, so there are travelers pouring in from everywhere giving you the vibe of a proper travel destination.

 Follow the Sun’s Time Table

-In Nagaland, early bird gets the worm.
+In Nagaland, the early bird gets the worm.
 Being one of the eastern-most places of India, the sun rises and sets almost an hour and half early than it does in the rest of mainland country.
 Hence, plan your day and your travel accordingly.

 This is one of the most essential travel tips for Nagaland as most people keep hugging their blankets till 10 or 11 in the morning and have little or no time left for exploration because the sun sets early.

 This happened to me as well.
 Therefore, I’m sharing my experience as a means for you to learn and not repeat the same mistake.
-I left for Dimapur from Kohima at half past four in the evening just before the sun disappeared in the mountains and before I made it half-way, it was pitch-black and everything suddenly went extremely silent.
+I left for Dimapur from Kohima at half-past four in the evening just before the sun disappeared in the mountains and before I made it half-way, it was pitch-black and everything suddenly went extremely silent.

 Go Offbeat and Avoid Restricting Yourself to Exploration

 While in Nagaland, do not restrict yourself to the capital Kohima and the large town of Dimapur only.
 Go beyond Kohima and Dimapur.
 Explore the village life, the tribals, the indigenous culture – everything.
 Kohima and Dimapur are surely beautiful but your trip cannot possibly begin or end there.
 You need to travel beyond without fear.